Hike to L'Estartit

 "That guy Paul, always so funny."

 "Yeah, but like he's so old, right?
-He has children already He's like 50 or something?
-I mean, why is he hanging out with us if he's so old?"
+He has children already.
+Isn't he like 50 or something?
+Did you see the white hairs in his beard?
+I mean, why is he hanging out with us if he's so old?
+And another thing, did you see his socks?
+His socks had pictures of pizza slices on them.
+What kind of guy wears pizza socks?"

-Finally, 12 hours after I'd set out, I arrived home, The first thing I did was pull off my shoes.
+I finally arrived home at 9 pm.
+The first thing I did was pull off my shoes.
 My feet stank of sweat.
-Then I went to check on the kids; they were already in bed.
+Then I checked the kids; they were already in bed.
 Girlfriend was angry at me for staying out so late.
-But after an hour she was okay so I guess she wasn't too mad.
+But after an hour she wasn't too mad anymore so I guess I'm okay.

 Leave a comment